MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 # Migrate SQL Server databases to Azure SQL Database

-In this exercise, you'll learn how to migrate a SQL Server database to Azure SQL Database using the Azure migration extension for Azure Data Studio.
-You'll start by installing and launching the Azure migration extension for Azure Data Studio.
-Then, you'll perform an offline migration of a SQL Server database to Azure SQL Database.
-You'll also learn how to monitor the migration process on the Azure portal.
+In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure migration extension for Azure Data Studio.

+> **Important**: To avoid impacting migration duration—which can be affected by network and connectivity constraints—we will migrate only a few tables (*Customer*, *ProductCategory*, *Product*, and *Address*) as an example.
+The same process can be used to migrate the entire schema when needed.

 This exercise takes approximately **45** minutes.